purerl/purerl/README.md

 # purerl - the PureScript Erlang backend

-# WIP

-This backend (as opposed to compiler fork) is currently in an experimental state.

 # Overview

 A small strongly typed programming language with expressive types, written in and inspired by Haskell.